Skip to main content

 Targeted Protein Degradation

-Protein homeostasis is maintained by the ubiquitin-proteasome system (UPS) and the autophagy-lysosomal system (ALS), which degrade both short- and long-lived proteins and clear misfolded polypeptides and organelles.
+Protein homeostasis relies on the ubiquitin-proteasome system (UPS) and the autophagy-lysosomal system (ALS) to degrade proteins and clear misfolded polypeptides and organelles.

 image-1-protac-mechanism-800-px